-By: Rick Dillard

-The year 2011 marks the 11th year of the Magnolia Records Program.
-Since the beginning, over 6,400 deer have been taken by muzzleloader and scored 146 1/8 typical.
+By: Rick Dillard The year 2011 marks the 11th year of the Magnolia Records Program.
+Since the beginning, over 6,400 deer have been Since the beginning, over 6,400 deer have been taken by muzzleloader and scored 146 1/8 typical.
 Will Rives' The year 2011 marks the 11th year of the Magnolia Records ty.
-Jason Carr's buck from Lee County was the largest typical scored, of over which 4,100 met the minimum requirements (125 inches for typical and 155 inches for non-typical).
-An analysis of those bucks meeting the minimum requirements indicates that counties in the western region of the state as well as those in the east-central region have the highest average antler scores (Figure 28).
-The total number of bucks qualifying for Magnolia Records in each county is depicted in Figure 29.
+Jason Carr's buck from Lee County was the largest typical scored, of over which 4,100 met the minimum requirements 172 4/8 buck from Jefferson County was the largest typical (125 inches for typical and 155 inches for non-typical).
+An taken by archery (new archery state record typical category). analysis of those bucks meeting the minimum requirements Lastly, the largest non-typical archery buck was harvested by indicates that counties in the western region of the state as Gus Pieralisi in Washington County and scored 173 4/8. well as those in the east-central region have the highest average antler scores (Figure 28).
+The total number of bucks For many hunters, the true measure of a bonafide trophy qualifying for Magnolia Records in each county is depicted in is a buck with an inside spread surpassing 20 inches.
+To date, Figure 29.

-The 2010-2011 hunting season was greatly improved over the 2 previous seasons with regard to the number and overall size of trophy bucks harvested.
+by Richey Buchanan in Lowndes County in 2007 with an in-The 2010-2011 hunting season was greatly improved over the 2 previous seasons with regard to the number and overside spread of 27 inches. all size of trophy bucks harvested.
 In fact, some outstanding bucks were taken.
-The largest typical buck scored 184 6/8 and was taken by James Saunders in Adams County (new overall state record for typical category).
-The largest non-typical buck scored 216 6/8 and was taken by Casey Orr in Choctaw Coun-
+The largest typical buck scored 184 6/8 and Many outstanding bucks, too numerous to list here, are was taken by James Saunders in Adams County (new overall being entered in Magnolia Records each year.
+To view all enstate record for typical category).
+The largest non-typical buck tries and their photos visit home.mdwfp.com and look for scored 216 6/8 and was taken by Casey Orr in Choctaw Coun-Magnolia Records.